tbvns/GhostTrainer/README.md

 </p>

 # Ghost trainer

-> Simple aim trainer that work in game
+> Simple aim trainer that work in game !

+> [!Note]
+> Riot can ban users for using external app. <br/>
+> This will not give you any avantages, and should be OK with riot's policy.

 ## Supported games:
-- Valorant
-- More soon (maybe)
+Ghost Trainer curently only support Valorant.

+> [!Note]
+> If people like this project, I may add more game to Ghost Trainer.

+> [!Tip]
+> Other game may work, but won't be supported.

-## Keybinds:
+## Key binds:
 - To open the trainer, click quickly two time on escape
 - to close it, click on time on escape
+> [!Note]
+> Custom keybind are not implemented yet, if enought people care about this project, I may update it.

 ## Other thing:
-- You can change the app's settings in the laucher
+- You can change the app's settings in the launcher
 - you can close the app by closing the small window saying that the trainer is running